sictweb/bti425-2020/graded-work/assign1.md

 As suggested by the guidance and topic coverage, configure and test the routing feature.
 Make sure that each of the five (interaction) components participate in routing.
 The app's navigation menu may have links for only the "list..." and "create..." choices, so test the routing by manually typing in the URLs.

-> Remember to configure a "home" component and route, and a "not found" component and route.
+Remember to configure a "home" component and route, and a "not found" component and route.

+The "home page" component, as a landing page for the app, will simply state the app's purpose. *More importantly*, it will include two standard HTML hyperlinks:
+1. One is the URL to your Heroku-hosted (React) app
+2. The other is the URL to your Heroku-hosted (MEN) web service

+> Your professor needs the URL to your hosted React app so that it can be tested on a standard computer browser and on a smartphone or tablet.
+> The URL to your hosted web service is needed too, so that your professor can interact with it using Postman.

 <br>